Simple vs Compound Interest: Key Differences

 Both grow your money — but compound interest grows it exponentially.
-Here's the difference.
+Here's a clear, beginner-friendly comparison with formulas, real numbers, and a 40-year side-by-side table.

 Simple interest

 Simple interest is calculated only on the original principal.
 It does not earn interest on previously earned interest.
-Formula:
+The formula is:

 A = P × (1 + r × t)